Coober Pedy Opal Fields Golf Club

 This is Why We Travel and Play Golf

 So, is Coober Pedy a spiritual golf experience?
 Perhaps not.
-But there is something mystical about trying to feather a rented 7 iron off a mat or a rock-hard deadpan lie to an unreceptive green.
+But there is something mystical about trying to feather a rented 7 iron off a rock-hard deadpan lie to an unreceptive green.
 At the sand green home of golf!

 Should Coober Pedy be on your bucket list?
 It is hard to say.
 Like the town itself, it requires a unique spirit just to get Coober Pedy.
 If yours is a list of the world’s greatest golf courses, then no. If yours is a list of the world’s most unique, then absolutely.
 And if your bucket list is a combination like ours, then Coober Pedy Opal Fields Golf Club is a must!!
 It is easily the most unique golf courses that we have played in Australia, if not in the world!
 Places like this make us realize why we travel and play golf!
 We are so happy that we took the extra effort to come here and know that you will be happy as well.
 Just don’t forget to bring your fly net!